-This article lists the best overnight jobs based on factors like earning potential and ease of getting hired.
+This article lists the best overnight work at home jobs based on factors like earning potential and ease of getting hired.

-These work from home jobs can be side hustles or full-time positions, and some can be turned into a small-scale business.
-All of them allow you to work on your own schedule.
+These jobs can be side hustles or full-time positions, and some can be turned into a small-scale business.
+All of them allow you to work on your own schedule, and many of them allow you to earn $20 per hour or more (even with no experience).

 Online language education is a large and growing industry, with many jobs available teaching English to students in Asia (who are on about a 12-hour time difference, depending on their specific location).